Get a jump start now by creating an account with our simple online tool.

 Harris School of Public Policy is committed to fostering an environment that encourages rigorous inquiry.
 We understand that effective public policy problem-solving requires the involvement and understanding of diverse viewpoints, experiences, and traditions.

 Consistent with the University of Chicago’s commitment to free expression, we believe that open discourse is vital to our mission as a policy school.
-Harris encourages its leadership, faculty, student body, and administrative staff to respect and engage with others of differing backgrounds or perspectives, even when the ideas or insights shared may be viewed as unpopular or controversial.
+Harris encourages its leadership, faculty, student body, and administrative staff to respectfully engage with others of differing backgrounds or perspectives.

 In appreciation of shared perspectives and to acknowledge selected contributions, writers and artists whose work is selected for publication will receive compensation in the form of up to 3 physical copies of the zine and a $50 gift card redeemable at Build Coffee or Target.